 Compare prices from two funeral homes

 Asking for a second opinion can save you money.
-We know how stressful these situations can be, and we know that every little bit can help.
+We know how stressful these situations can be, and we know that every little bit helps.
+Compare funeral costs from at least two funeral homes, and you could save hundreds, if not thousands, of dollars.

 Get a good faith estimate

-If the funeral provider doesn’t know the cost of the cash advance items at the time, he or she is required to give you a written “good faith estimate.”
-This statement also must disclose any legal cemetery or crematory requirements that you purchase specific funeral goods or services.
+If the funeral provider doesn’t immediately know the cost of certain items or services, he or she is required to give you a written “good faith estimate.”
+This statement also must disclose any legal cemetery or crematory requirements that may require you to purchase specific funeral goods or services.

-Resist pressure to buy goods and services you don’t really want or need.
-Realize that some purchases may not be in your best interest.
-While we know this is stressful, take your time, and make the best decision for your family.
+Resist pressure to buy goods and services that you don’t really want or need, even if they seem attractive at the time.
+While we know planning a funeral is challenging, remember you are under no obligation to overspend—take your time, and make the best decision for yourself and your family.

-If you need assistance with funeral or memorial costs, but don’t know where to start, you may be eligible for help from these government agencies.
+In addition to organizations that help with funeral expenses, the federal government also offers some financial relief for those grieving.
+If you need assistance with funeral or memorial costs but don’t know where to start, you may be eligible for help from these government agencies.

 For best results, visit your local Social Security Administration office and discuss your situation.
-If your deceased loved one has created a burial fund, you can use the money towards the costs.
+If your deceased loved one has created a burial fund, you can put the money toward the costs.
 The surviving spouse, or the children of the deceased, may also be eligible for a death payment which can be applied to funeral or memorial costs.

 If your loved one was a veteran, make sure to check with the Veterans Affairs.
 Veterans have special benefits and burial allowances that can be a great financial resource.
-The VA burial allowance is a benefit you will definitely want to look into as the VA is required to pay the maximum amount eligible for memorial or funeral costs.
+The VA burial allowance is a benefit you will definitely want to look into, since the VA is required to pay the maximum amount eligible for memorial or funeral costs.

 Fundraising for funeral and memorial costs

 Unfortunately, paying for a funeral can be a challenge for many.
 You may be wondering, how do you pay for a funeral with no money?
-Your close friends and family can help share the burden of these costs with crowdfunding.
-GoFundMe, the global leader in memorial and funeral fundraising, makes this process easy, efficient and impactful.
-A crowdfunding fundraiser makes it easy for people across the globe to contribute.
-In lieu of flowers or cards, you create a funeral fundraiser to help with costs.
-Learn how to start a memorial fund for your loved one.
+Your close friends and family can help share the burden of these costs through the power of crowdfunding.
+Through online fundraisers e, starting a memorial or funeral fundraiser is fast, easy, and a beautiful way to celebrate the life of a loved one.
+The following funeral and memorial fundraising tips will help you honor your loved one and pay tribute to their life and memory.

 Funeral fundraiser examples